Military Medical Academy of the Armed Forces of Uzbekistan

 The Military Medical Academy of the Armed Forces of Uzbekistan (O'zbekiston Qurolli Kuchlari harbiy-tibbiyot akademiyasi) is a specialized educational institution in the Armed Forces of Uzbekistan, under the Education System of the Ministry of Defense in Tashkent.
 It trains officers of medical services and medical officers of the reserve.
-The cadets who graduated from the bachelor's degree at the academy are initially awarded the military rank of "lieutenant of medical service" and are issued a diploma in the specialty "military doctor".
+Cadets who graduate with a bachelor's degree at the academy are initially awarded the military rank of "lieutenant of medical service" and are issued a diploma in the specialty "military doctor".

 History

 It was established on 22 October 2020 by order of President Shavkat Mirziyoyev.
 It was formed from the former Military Medical Faculty of the Tashkent Medical Academy.
-In accordance with the Resolution of the Cabinet of Ministers of the Republic of Uzbekistan on June 10, 2012, the Military Medical Faculty was established.
-It was located on the campus of academy, in an adapted two-story building (a former residential cottage), having its own territory, drill ground, warehouse, garage.
+With a government resolution on June 10, 2012, the Military Medical Faculty was established.
+It was located on the campus of academy, in an adapted two-story building, having its own territory, drill ground, warehouse and garage.

 Tasks

 The main tasks of the academy are: